nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 - YAML file naming: kebab-case, `.github/workflows` dir, and `.yml` naming and locating are recommended.
 - Also: Use descriptive kebab-case-filenames.
 - YAML keywords are fairly well designed english words: name, on, jobs, steps, uses, run, with, name, and path.
-  - Obviously there are details about how these are used, but overall I should think about YAML in terms of these commands and how they apply to a CI workflow.
+  - Obviously there are details about how these are used.
+  - I should think about YAML in terms of these commands and how they apply to a CI workflow.
 - Creating YAML files to trigger `on: pull_request` and `on: push` might cause unnecessary, additional Action executions.
 Stick with a single `on` Action for a file, or use GitHub "Reusable Workflows".
 - GitHub Reusable Workflows: Define a YAML file with an trigger of `on: workflow_call:`.
 Create other workflows that reference the template by adding `jobs: template-name: uses: ./path-to-template.yml`.
 - .NET MAUI will require a `dotnet workload restore {projectFile.csproj}` in order to build properly, and the working directory _must be set to that Project's directory specifically_.